bcgov/moh-keycloak-user-management/frontend/README.md

 ### Lints and format files

 Using VSCode, install the recommended extension (prettier) to be able to auto-format to the standard.

-Also, be sure to have `node v14.16.1 and npm v6.14.12` else you may get an error with newer version of npm (with package-lock formating).

 To check lint on all files :
 `npm run lint`